adrianomonteiroweb/e2e-tests-with-nodejs-and-prisma/README.md

 # E2E TESTS WITH NODEJS AND PRISMA

-Repositório de estudos de testes E2E no Node.js e uso do Prisma.
+Study repository of E2E tests with Node.js and Prima.

 ### TECHNOLOGIES